pascalboehler/FaehrtSie-iOS/README.md

 ## Copyright / Legal

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 (GNU General Public License v3) License.